Canine skin cancer, with tumors that affect the skin or the tissues under the skin, is the most common kind of cancer seen in dogs.

 Even if your dog has a show cut with long hair, her nose can get sunburned.

-And, if you live in the southern U.S., in Arizona, southern California, Texas, Nevada or New Mexico, your dog is also more likely to get sunburned because of the intense rays of the sun.
+And, dogs who live in the southern U.S., in Arizona, southern California, Texas, Nevada or New Mexico, are more likely to get sunburned because of the intense rays of the sun.